 PAUL EMUS, a retired Army journalist, English teacher, and County clerk, is “having too much fun.”
 With freedom afforded by good health, three small pensions, TRICARE, social security, and mortgages paid off, he works the odd freelance job.
 “I enjoy technical hardware and software to create artistic endeavors,” Paul comments.
-A perpetual student, Paul scheduled a Continuing Ed certificate program on Adobe Creative Cloud software.
+A perpetual student, Paul scheduled a Continuing Education certificate program on Adobe Creative Cloud software.
 “I follow the weather with my radio-collared fur buddies in my self-contained Roadtrek RV — enjoying satellite radio, good books and magazines — from San Diego to the desert, mountains, and sea,” Paul says.

 “I swim laps, and hit the trails with my dog and fat-tire electric bike.
 I eat superfoods, take supplements, and plan to live to 120 by avoiding sugar and processed foods — and certainly not smoking or drinking.”
 Paul socializes with the photo club, politics, and friends and family.
 “My cousin says I won’t get Alzheimer’s because of my good hand-eye coordination for flying a drone.”
 At a charity auction, the mayor bid $100 on his drone photo!

 County of San Diego retirement cast away the cubicle after 15 years.
 At Property Tax Services, he supported rolls of a million bills, plus did accounts payable, labor corrections, and administrative duties.
 For ten years Paul kept busy as a substitute teacher for a dozen school districts, practicing lessons, multi-media presentations, assertive discipline, and classroom management.
 Meanwhile Paul worked nights as a security officer, and was an adjunct Professor/Instructor.